Contrastive Learning with Consistent Representations: Improving CoCor with an Alternative Consistency Loss

-However, in our preliminary experiments, we find the following consistency loss leads to better downstream tasks performance than \cref{ap.eq:consist_loss}.
+However, in our preliminary experiments, we find the following consistency loss leads to better downstream tasks performance than \eqref{ap.eq:consist_loss}.

-In popular visual datasets, the variance among images is high.
-The exactly same composite augmentation hence can lead to different latent deviation in the feature space.
-For instance, as illustrated in \cref{fig:img_var}, target items of images may be of different size and shape, and may be located at different places.
-Therefore, naively enforcing all representations of augmented instances to have the same optimal deviation may not lead to the best performance.

-To this end, \cref{eq:consist_loss_alt} calculates the expectation of deviation in a minibatch first with each given length of augmentation composition. \cref{eq:consist_loss_alt} hence aims to adjust the averaged latent deviations in a minibatch instead of every single one, which help better handle the variance.
+The motivation is to reduce the high variance among images in visual datasets.
+The exactly same composite augmentation hence can lead to different latent similarity in the feature space.
+For instance, as illustrated in Figure~\ref{fig:img_var}, target items of images may be of different size and shape, and may be located at different places.
+Therefore, enforcing all augmented views to share the same optimal similarity may not lead to the best performance.
+To this end, \eqref{eq:consist_loss_alt} calculates the averaged latent similarity in a minibatch of each length of augmentation composition.
+Therefore, \eqref{eq:consist_loss_alt} imposes DA consistency constraint on the averaged latent similarity in a batch instead of on each image, which help better handle the variance.

-Meanwhile, \cref{eq:consist_loss_alt} replaces the computation of absolute value with $\text{softplus}(\cdot)$.
-As it has been demonstrated, the same augmentation may lead to different latent deviation, which means some augmented instances may still maintain all or almost all of their identity. $\text{softplus}(\cdot)$ has small gradient value with negative input, which avoids pushing apart representations which are supposed to be close to each other.
+Additionally, data augmentation that can greatly distort an images may not be able to largely distort the identity of another one.
+However, the absolute value loss pushes apart those less distorted views from the representations of the original data.
+Thus, $\text{softplus}$ is used to replace the absolute value calculation because $\text{softplus}$ produce small gradient for negative numbers.